Renata Simril

-LA84 Foundation
+LA84 Foundation & The Play Equity Fund

-Three primary activities support the Foundation's mission ("Life Ready Through Sport") of expanding youth sports in Southern California: grant-making investments in sports activities intended to create, expand and/or enhance structure youth sport participation across the region, with particular emphasis on under-served communities, including girls, ethnic minorities, and physically challenged and developmentally disabled; coaching education and training; and, research, youth sports related resources and public information.
+Since the LA84 Foundation was established in 1985, three primary activities have supported its mission ("Life Ready Through Sport") of expanding access to youth sports in Southern California.
+These include grant-making investments in sports activities intended to create, expand and/or enhance structured youth sport participation across the region, with a particular emphasis on underserved communities, including girls, children of color, and physically challenged and developmentally disabled; coaching education and training; and, research, by developing youth sports related resources and public information.

-The Foundation has impacted the region through investments of $230 million in grants and programs to more than 2,200 organizations in support of over 3 million young people; support of the construction and/or renovation of over 100 sports facilities; educational/training clinics for more than 80,000 coaches; and, one of the nation's largest sports libraries and an Olympic memorabilia collection.
+For over four decades since the 1984 Olympic Games, the Foundation has impacted the region through investments of over $300 million in grants and programs to fund more than 2,500 organizations in support of over 4 million young people; supported the construction and/or renovation of over 400 fields, pools and courts; educational/training clinics for more than 100,000 coaches; and its campus features one of the nation's largest sports libraries and Olympic memorabilia collections.